samarthdd/k8-proxy-documentation/docs/websites/bsigroup/overview.md

   - Under profile, select "Node templates" and click on "Add template".
 Choose Amazon ec2 type for node template.

   - Under Account Access, Choose the region where k8s cluster needs to be deployed.
-Choose the cloud credentails that is created in step 2.
+Choose the cloud credentials that is created in step 2.

   - Under Zone and Network, choose the Availability zone and the subnet where cluster nodes should be deployed.
 Then click next.